 The word rod is found in Exodus, Genesis, Numbers, Hebrews, Psalms, Isaiah, Revelation and 2 Corinthians.

 Aaron’s Rod: (Numbers 17:8) “On the morrow Moses went into the tent of the testimony and behold the rod of Aaron for the house of Levi was budded and brought forth buds and bloomed blossoms and yielded almonds.”
 This was an obvious symbol of death to life and the LORD’s way of choosing the Aaronic Priesthood.
 Aaron’s rod was kept in the Holy of Holies.
-The Resurrection of Jesus rent the veil giving us access to the Holy of Holies…to intimacy with our FATHER….so to me the rod, the staff is the fullness of the symbol of intimacy with our FATHER GOD!
+The Resurrection of Jesus rent the veil giving us access to the Holy of Holies…to intimacy with our FATHER…therefore, the rod and the staff are the fullness of the symbol of intimacy with our Father God!
+ABBA ADONAI!

 Bible Dictionary: Staff: arrow, shaft of a spear, pole, yoke, tribe, rod, scepter, club, shoot, stick, walking stick, wood, or crutch